DerekStride/tree-sitter-sql/CONTRIBUTING.md

 $ npm run release
 ```

-Verify that all the changes are correct and push the updates to a new branch, including the git tags.
+Verify that all the changes are correct and push the updates to a new branch.

 ```
-git push && git push --tags
+git push
 ```

 Once that PR is merged, create a new Release [on Github](https://github.com/DerekStride/tree-sitter-sql/releases).
 When